Frequently Asked Questions

 Can I bring my own Air Bag?
 Yes, the use of Air Bags is permitted.
 The pack should be a low profile pack and have a removable trigger.
 According to transport regulations the pack (the cartridge) cannot be allowed in the main compartment of the helicopter under any circumstances and therefore will be removed and transported in the ski basket on the outside of the helicopter.

 Can I Rent An Air Bag?
-In over 2 decades of operation, we have never had any serious incidents or fatalities.
-If you feel you would like to use an Air Bag, Mountain Sports Distribution will have several Snowpulse ProRider 10L packs available to rent at our lodge.
+Yes, we have several Snowpulse ProRider 10L packs available to rent at our lodge.
 Please inform us before you join us that you would like a bag.

 You’ll be glad to know Great Canadian Heli-Skiing is the most accessible Canadian destination heli-skiing operation from an international airport.
 Located between Golden and Revelstoke British Columbia, just off of the Trans Canada Highway, our lodge is an easy 4 hour drive from Calgary International Airport right to the front door.This means the vast majority of our clients can arrive in Calgary, be eating dinner in our lodge that night and then go heli-skiing the very next day!
 Most other heli operations are harder to get to, requiring more travel days.

 Clearing Customs – We strongly recommend that all international guests check with Canadian Border Services Agency to ensure that travel documentation is up-to-date and that you will have no surprises, which would inhibit your entry into Canada.
 All travelers including US citizens must carry a valid passport to enter the country.